| | | |

 Don’t refreeze after thawing

-Each freeze–thaw cycle breaks down the smooth texture and can make the flavor of the puree go flat.
+Each freeze–thaw cycle breaks down the smooth texture and can make the puree’s flavor go flat.

 Serving suggestions

 Pure chestnut puree can be used in sweet and savory dishes.
-One of my favorites is a simple version of Mont Blanc dessert: lightly sweetened whipped cream, topped with sweetened and mildly rum-spiked chestnut puree piped into long, thin noodles.
+One of my favorites is a simple version of the Mont Blanc dessert: lightly sweetened whipped cream, topped with sweetened, mildly rum-spiked chestnut puree, piped into long, thin noodles.

 Wrapped frozen block of puree in a ziploc bag.